Lramseyer/vaporview/README.md

 - Allow for multiple instances of the same signal to be displayed in the viewer
 - Updated time ruler to show the marker time
 - Updated control bar tooltips to match VScode style
+- Multi signal select now batch configures number format
+- Added WCP support @heyfey
 - Fixed Renderer glitch in Windows affecting binary and bit vector renderer
-- Added WCP support @heyfey

 ## 1.4.3 - 11/4/2025 - Latest Release